dineshdm1/moats-verify/README.md

 # Moats Verify

-Moats Verify checks factual claims against your document library and returns per-claim verdicts with citations.
+Moats Verify checks AI-generated text against your document library and returns per-claim verdicts with citations.

 ## What it does

+Verify AI-generated text against your documents.

+Works for RAG output, report fact-checking, compliance review, or any text you want to verify against source documents.

 - Extracts factual claims from input text
 - Retrieves candidate evidence from ChromaDB